Local storm chasers find monster storms in the Plains

 An EF0 tornado has wind speeds of 65-85 mph and an EF1 ranges from 86-110 mph.

-On average, the tornadoes in our parts of PA and NJ have wind speeds of 70 to 90 mph.
+On average, the tornadoes in our parts of Pennsylvania and New Jersey have wind speeds of 70 to 90 mph.

 Yet, you don't need a tornado from a thunderstorm to get winds that strong.